armandosunny/EcoNicheS/README.md

 ## Correlation analysis between .asc layers

-The first of the work tabs requires the raster files or .asc layers that contain the data about the geography of the area, place or location of interest<sup>1</sup>.
+The first of the work tabs requires the raster files or .asc layers that contain the data about the geography of the area, place or location of interest (ACS hosted Feature Layers FAQ, n.d.-a).
 Since these layers are our study variables, by obtaining a heatmap, this tab allows us to determine if there is autocorrelation between them, thus, it is possible to select multiple .asc files, as well as choose the Threshold (th) value for the analysis.
 You can download the example documents to practice using the application [here]().

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/57ef3e0b-88eb-4f16-b15d-b462de43c666)